SamYuan1990/FabricJavaPool/README.md

 Fabric 1.4.6

 # Version
-v0.1 as basic version
+0.0.1 as basic version

 # To do
-1) add ci/cd test basing on first network pipeline
-2) release to mvn

-v0.2 as multi version support
+0.0.2
+* Add query and invoke support
+* Add prop file support.
+* Mock test support(optional)

+0.0.3
+* Add cache from memcache, cache logic as time duration.

+0.0.4
+* Add cache refresh support by new block listener.